 It’s an expert guide which showcases the best experiences in the top national, state, and city parks throughout North America.

 Best National Park Book for Road Trip Planning

-Next up on our National Parks Book list is Fodor’s: The Complete Guide to the National Parks of the West: with the Best Scenic Road Trips is another excellent tool for planning your next trip.
+Next up on our National Parks Book list is Fodor’s: The Complete Guide to the National Parks of the West: with the Best Scenic Road Trips.
+It’s another excellent tool for planning your next trip.